nebunebu/DankMaterialShell/README.md

 The example plugin can be installed by `cp -R ./PLUGINS/ExampleEmojiPlugin ~/.config/DankMaterialShell/plugins` - then it will appear in dms settings.

+**Only install plugins from TRUSTED sources.** Plugins execute QML and javascript at runtime, plugins from third parties should be reviewed before enabling them in dms.

 ### Calendar Setup

 Sync your caldev compatible calendar (Google, Office365, etc.) for dashboard integration: